From the Clark College Libraries homepage, click on the Advanced Search hyperlink under the search box.

 with Advanced Search options and terms (think Boolean search terms & truncation)

 with Refine My Results options on the left of your screen.
-Select More Options to view all limits under each category
+Select Show More to view all limits under each category

 In the Advanced Search screen of the Library Catalog, select the Clark + Summit + articles (global) search scope from the Search In drop-down menu.
 Then enter your search terms.

-Focus your search upfront by indicating, whether your keyword should be in the subject category rather than anywhere else in the record (description) of the resource.
+Focus your search upfront by indicating, whether your keyword should be in the subject category rather than Any field of the resource.

 To retrieve words with the same root but different endings, use the asterisk symbol after the root of the word.
 For example Pet* will include "pet", “pets”, etc.

 Use Boolean operators (logical terms that define search criteria = AND, OR, NOT in capital letters) to get results for specific search combinations.

 |Boolean Search Strategy Example|

 ||pets OR animals